kbatbouta/2Old2Intern/README.md

 **[WIP - Evolving Architecture]** A powerful, general-purpose multi-agent orchestration system that enables AI experts to engage in structured debates through sequential goal progression, with advanced features like whisper communications and automated moderation.

+**Example of private thoughts**

+> Julia has withdrawn already, which is surprising.
+She's made strong technical arguments but I think she's missing the depth of flavor that comes from the tomato-guanciale marriage.
+I need to counter her "immediate gratification" argument with the reality that great taste isn't just about instant pleasure - it's about complexity and satisfaction that builds.
+The coordinator keeps pushing us toward pure taste, so I must focus on the actual sensory experience of eating Amatriciana.</PrivateThoughts>

+**Example of private predictions**

+> Julia withdrawing early suggests she's confident in her position but doesn't want to engage further.
+The Governor supports carbonara with similar arguments about umami intensity.
+The Senator is on my side but got caught up in cultural arguments.
+I need to make the sensory case for Amatriciana more compelling.
+The Divine Creator went with carbonara too, so I'm outnumbered.
+Need to focus on what makes Amatriciana's taste experience genuinely superior.

 ## 🎯 What This Is

 This isn't just another chatbot system - it's a composable **flexible debate engine** that can handle any complex evaluation or decision-making scenario.
 Whether you're evaluating job candidates, research proposals, investment opportunities, policy decisions, medical diagnoses, or creative projects, this framework provides the infrastructure for multi-expert analysis.